taesung-ha/Tech-Interview-Notes/Python/Python-Mistake-Index.md

 - [Max Number of K-Sum Pairs – Used multiple `if` conditions even though they are not mutually exclusive](Python-Mistakes.md#5-problem-Max-Number-of-K-sum-Pairs-Leetcode-1679)
   → When using multiple `if` conditions, always be careful of whether the conditions are mutually exclusive.

+- [Shortest Path in Binary Matrix – Forgot to include `[]` when using `set` or `deque`](Python-Mistakes.md#10-problem-shortest-path-in-binary-matrix)
+  → Whenever you need to continue adding value to the deque, wrap them in a list.
 ---

 ## 🧠 Notes